orb-community/orb-website/docs/index.md

 ### The control plane
 Orb combines concepts from edge computing, the Internet of Things (IoT), and high-throughput stream processing.

-As an IoT-inspired cloud **control plane**, Orb connects a fleet of distributed observability agents deployed at the edge and gives you command over that fleet.
+As an IoT-inspired cloud **control plane**, Orb connects a fleet of distributed observability agents (such as the [open source pktvisor](https://github.com/ns1labs/pktvisor/)) deployed at the edge and gives you command over that fleet.
 In operating the control plane, you issue instructions to the agents, dynamically programming and re-programming them with data-collection policies to build different data sets in real time.

 ## The features
-Orb orchestrates network observability policies across a fleet of agents on the edge—providing you with lightweight, immediately actionable results in real time.
+Orb orchestrates network observability policies across a fleet of agents on the edge—providing you with lightweight, immediately actionable results.

 * Plugs into popular observability stacks, like Prometheus and Elasticsearch, as well as cloud storage and data pipelines
 * Built using a cloud-native, microservices-based architecture
-* Offers a self-hosted (via docker-compose or k8s) or SaaS option
+* Offers a self-hosted (via Docker Compose or Kubernetes) or a SaaS option

 Orb focuses on edge analysis, preferring “small data”-style, actionable metrics over the collection and storage of terabytes of raw, inscrutable data.